dentednerd/fm-blogr-sass/README.md

 Used Sass modules with the deprecated `@import` syntax, splitting out resets, variables, mixins and some of the heavier elements.
 This has been a useful experience, but I think I still have some conventions to learn.

+Started out using flexbox, but switched to grid later on for better responsivity.

+I haven't seen any solutions that have completely nailed the size and position of the background image in the CTA.
+I know I haven't either, but I've done my best!

 Made use of the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) and [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) extensions for VSCode in development.

 ### Continued development